Piccirello/utilities/scripts/Change wallpaper/README.md

 Triggers macOS to change the Desktop wallpaper.
 The *Change Picture* option in System Preferences -> Desktop & Screen Saver must be enabled for this to have any effect.

-Tested on macOS Sierra & High Sierra.
+Tested on macOS Sierra, High Sierra, and Mojave.